spilth/awesome-verse/README.md

 ## YouTube Channels

+- [Fortnite Sensei](https://www.youtube.com/@fortnite_sensei)- Fortnite tutorials and creative videos.
+Learn how to create entire worlds and games in Fortnite!
 - [Wahlbeck Warforge](https://www.youtube.com/@WahlbeckWarforge) - The ultimate channel for learning how to code and make Fortnite games with Unreal Editor for Fortnite (UEFN) and Verse programming language.

 ## Technical Foundations